Skip to main content

 31-2 GB+ video pipeline, scripting, cloud

-44 GB+Full autonomy, vision engine, suites
+44 GB+Full autonomy, vision engine, plugin sandbox

 You do not need to configure the tier manually.
 The agent detects your board and picks the right tier automatically.
 You can override it in /etc/ados/config.yaml if needed.